 Setting Up Postgres

-In this step, we’ll create a Postgres user for the Rails app.
-To do this, change into the Postgres user by executing the following:
+In this step, you’ll create a Postgres user for the Rails app.
+To do this, change into the Postgres user by executing the following.

 su – postgres

-create role myapp with createdb login password ‘password1’;
+Create role myapp with created login password ‘password1’.

 Creating Your Rails App